baztastic/killSticky/README.md

 # killSticky

+## This repository is no longer maintained and has been replaced by [reclaim-space](https://github.com/baztastic/reclaim-space)

 ![alt text](images/killSticky128.png)

 Simple chrome extension to kill fixed and sticky headers on any page when clicked.
 It also adds the `style="overflow:scroll;"` property to the `<body>` tag, so that when lightboxes are killed, scrolling can resume (e.g. for login-free Pinterest browsing).